64 Inches Converted To Cm

 Q: Is the conversion factor 2.54 cm/inch always exact?

 A: While the conversion factor is often given as 2.54, it's an approximation.
 The relationship between the inch and the meter is more precisely defined, and the resulting conversion factor might have more decimal places depending on the level of precision required.
-However, for most everyday purposes, 2.54 cm/inch is sufficiently accurate.
+That said, for most everyday purposes, 2.54 cm/inch is sufficiently accurate.

 Q: Why are there different systems of measurement?